MicrosoftLearning/mslearn-ai-studio/Instructions/05-Finetune-model.md

 You start by creating an Azure AI Foundry portal project within an Azure AI hub:

-1. In a web browser, open [https://ai.azure.com](https://ai.azure.com) and sign in using your Azure credentials.
+1. In a web browser, open the [Azure AI Foundry portal](https://ai.azure.com) at `https://ai.azure.com` and sign in using your Azure credentials.
 1. From the home page, select **+ Create project**.
 1. In the **Create a new project** wizard, create a project with the following settings:
     - **Project name**: *A unique name for your project*